 Baked potatoes are perhaps one of the most hands-off approaches when it comes to our beloved spuds.
 Just prick them with a fork, then whack them in the oven for an hour or so.
 Add a little butter or even some green onions and sour cream, and you have got the perfect no-fuss pork chop accompaniment.

 7. Sweet Potato French fries

 Everyone loves a naughty portion of french fries now and then, but for a not-so-naughty yet equally tasty option, why not try sweet potato french fries?

 For those who are more health-conscious, sweet potatoes baked in butter and seasoned with salt and pepper (and season to taste) provide a sweet and flavorful pairing for pork chops.
-Make sure to cut your fries nice and thin, coat with corn starch and, bake for plenty of time on a high heat to achieve that perfect crispy texture that goes so well with the tenderness of the pork.
+Make sure to cut your fries nice and thin, coat them with corn starch, and, bake for plenty of time on high heat to achieve that perfect crispy texture that goes so well with the tenderness of the pork.

 8. Hard-Boiled Eggs

 Eggs and pork go together like salt and pepper, so it should come as no surprise that eggs are a superb side for pork chops.
 Hard-boiled eggs, in particular, add a firm but creamy texture that compliments pork chops perfectly.
 Combine with our earlier recommendation of sticky rice, and you have a delicious full-bodied meal.